joar7160-byte/Azure-Infrastructure-and-Access-Management/README.md

 ## Decisions & Why

-- Used groups and scoped roles to manage access.
-This makes permissions easier to manage and avoids giving users more control than they need.
+- Groups and scoped roles were used to make access easier to manage and to avoid giving users more permissions than they need.

-- Stored sensitive credentials in Azure Key Vault.
-This keeps passwords and service secrets in a protected location instead of normal notes, files, or scripts.
+- Sensitive credentials were stored in Azure Key Vault so passwords and service secrets would not be kept in normal files, notes, or scripts.

-- Used Azure Policy and budget alerts to keep the environment under control.
-Policy helps keep resources organized and consistent, while budget alerts give an early warning if cloud costs start increasing.
+- Azure Policy and budget alerts were added to help keep resources organized and provide an early warning if cloud costs started increasing.

 ## What This Demonstrates

-- **Managing Azure users, groups, and permissions:** Microsoft Entra ID and Azure RBAC were used to control who could manage the Key Vault and virtual machine.
+- Microsoft Entra ID and Azure RBAC were used to manage who could access and control the Key Vault and virtual machine.

-- **Protecting and managing cloud resources:** Azure Key Vault was used for sensitive information, while Azure Policy helped enforce rules for resources in the environment.
+- Azure Key Vault and Azure Policy were used to protect sensitive information and keep cloud resources organized.

-- **Running and monitoring a school cloud environment:** A Windows Server VM was deployed and tested, and Azure Cost Management was used to track spending and create budget alerts.
+- A Windows Server VM was deployed and tested, while Azure Cost Management was used to monitor spending and create budget alerts.

 ## Why This Project Matters